sct/overseerr/docs/using-overseerr/users/README.md

 Passwords must be a minimum of 8 characters long.

+### Notifications

+Users can configure their personal notification settings here.
+Please see [Notifications](../notifications/README.md) for details on configuring and enabling notifications.

 ### Permissions

 Users cannot modify their own permissions.
-Users with the **Manage Settings** permission can manage permissions of other users, except those of users with the **Admin** permission.
+Users with the **Manage Users** permission can manage permissions of other users, except those of users with the **Admin** permission.

 ## Deleting Users